IEEE 802.11: Common misunderstandings about achievable throughput

 This means that, typically, data frames pass an 802.11 (WLAN) medium and are being converted to 802.3 (Ethernet) or vice versa.
 Due to the difference in the frame (header) lengths of these two media, the application's packet size determines the speed of the data transfer.
 This means applications that use small packets (e.g., VoIP) create dataflows with high-overhead traffic (i.e., a low goodput).
 Other factors that contribute to the overall application data rate are the speed with which the application transmits the packets (i.e., the data rate) and, of course, the energy with which the wireless signal is received.
 The latter is determined by distance and by the configured output power of the communicating devices.

 The same references apply to the attached graphs that show measurements of UDP throughput.
 Each represents an average (UDP) throughput (please note that the error bars are there but barely visible due to the small variation) of 25 measurements.
 Each is with a specific packet size (small or large) and with a specific data rate (10 kbit/s – 100 Mbit/s).
 Markers for traffic profiles of common applications are included as well.
 These figures assume there are no packet errors, which, if occurring, will lower the transmission rate further.

 Channels and frequencies

-802.11b, 802.11g, and 802.11n-2.4 utilize the 2.400–2.500 GHz spectrum, one of the ISM bands.
-802.11a, 802.11n, and 802.11ac use the more heavily regulated 4.915–5.825 GHz band.
-These are commonly referred to as the "2.4 GHz and 5 GHz bands" in most sales literature.
-Each spectrum is sub-divided into channels with a center frequency and bandwidth, analogous to how radio and TV broadcast bands are sub-divided.
+802.11b, 802.11g, and 802.11n-2.4 utilize the 2.400–2.500-GHz spectrum, one of the ISM bands.
+802.11a, 802.11n, and 802.11ac use the more heavily regulated 4.915–5.825-GHz band.
+These are commonly referred to as the "2.4- and 5-GHz bands" in most sales literature.
+Each spectrum is subdivided into channels with a centre frequency and bandwidth, analogous to how radio and TV broadcast bands are subdivided.

-The 2.4 GHz band is divided into 14 channels spaced 5 MHz apart, beginning with channel 1, which is centered on 2.412 GHz.
+The 2.4&-GHz band is divided into 14 channels spaced 5 MHz apart, beginning with channel 1, which is centred on 2.412 GHz.
 The latter channels have additional restrictions or are unavailable for use in some regulatory domains.